jorop/landscaping-docs/docs/heights.md

 ### Use World Partition

 > Only available in Unreal Engine 5

 Check this to create a Landscape / Open World with World Partition (usually you want it).

+> Please make sure you use the `Empty Open World` Template when enabling World Partition and check `Enable Streaming` in World Settings

 ### World Partition Grid Size

 > Only available in Unreal Engine 5

 Grid size for the World Partition Landscape.

 ## Upsampling